sachmilan/mvc/README.md

 ## Description

--  In today's busy era, nobody have time to create a readme file.
-So this gave me an idea to create an application which will create the readme file for you.
+-  In today's era of technology, everybody is using the digital blogs to exchange information.

 - To achieve my goal, I created this application.
-In this application you can type in the contents, and it will type those contents in the professional readme template for you.
+In this application you can type in the contents, and it will create the blog post for you.

 - It will make the hectic life of today's human a bit easy.
-Thus giving them a siegh of relief, as they do not have to worry about making a professional readme file anymore.
+Thus giving them a siegh of relief, as they it will give them easy and free access to blogs.

 -Java script and Jquery were totally new to me, so I learned them and used them in a way which enhances my understanding of them.